[This post was UPDATED in March 2015 to reflect newer options available]

 Presonus makes a fantastic line of audio interfaces, mic pres, and live mixing consoles and have recently had some great success with their launch of Studio One, their very own DAW (Digital Audio Workstation) recording software.
-In 2010 they began releasing a package deal on some of their gear called the 1Box, as a complete recording solution for singer-songwriters.
+The combination is a killer deal.

 - Samson C01 Microphone - $79